 At this time, pinch points, sometimes referred to as funnels, are key locations to increase your odds of encountering a buck on the move.
 Scrapes have been all but ignored since early November, but they are getting a few hits again in the latter stages of the rut.
 I’ll have a couple cameras watching primary scrapes on the edges of fields near areas the does are frequently feeding.

-If you still have a tag in your pocket, do not despair.
+If you still have a tag in your pocket, don’t despair.
 When the rut is over and the weather turns cold, bucks once again settle into predictable patterns.
 They need high-carbohydrate foods to replenish fat reserves lost during the past few weeks of chaos.
 Find the food and you will find the deer.

 Standing corn or soybeans provide them with efficient sources of protein and carbs.
 The deer tend to group up around the available food and their daily routine allows us to put cameras on the trails leading to these food sources.
 If snow covers the ground, finding these trails can be embarrassingly easy.
 Angle your camera up or down the trail to make sure you get full shots of the deer.
 Make sure your cameras have good batteries in them, cold drains batteries.